mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 # Anonymize Vendor Names

-I'm no expert or even novice at cryptography; but decided it was worth the extra measure of anonymizing vendor names before using them as variables in mining.
+I'm no expert or even novice at cryptography; but decided it was worth the extra measure of anonymizing vendor names in the event of using them as variables in mining.
 Even though vendor names provided were all online handles - as seen in the case of one vendor, even with just a handle a real identity could be uncovered<sup>[4](#references)</sup>.

 ```{R}
 ag$v2 <- ag$vendor